paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 git worktree add -b my-new-branch ../my-new-worktree main
 ```

-After creating a Git Worktree, simply move to its directory and start your AI Agent of choice (e.g. Claude Code), allowing to do parallel work.
+After creating a Git Worktree, simply move to its directory and start your AI Agent of choice (e.g. Claude Code), allowing the parallel work.

 ```bash
 cd ../my-new-worktree
 claude
 ```

+There is no limit for how many Worktrees one can add.

 ### Listing and removing Worktrees